Flight on Titan: Plot summary

 Titan, where the story takes place.

 Tim and Diane Vick are two New Yorkers left impoverished by the 2142 collapse of the Planetary Trading Corporation.
 Rather than sit and wait for their money to run out, they decide to travel to Titan for a year to prospect for gems.
 Six months into their stay on Titan, they have succeeded in acquiring eighteen flame-orchids, which will make them wealthy on Earth, assuming they survive to reach Earth.

 Every fifteen years, Saturn eclipses the sun, and Titan spends seventy-two hours in darkness.
+(Note: In the story.
+In reality, at the appropriate times Titan experiences multiple eclipses of the Sun by Saturn with each of its orbits, growing and then decreasing in length.
+The longest of these eclipses is about six hours.)
 Nine months into the Vicks' stay, four Titanian days before the eclipse is due, an ice mountain near the Vicks' shack collapses.
 The Vicks escape the destruction of their shack, but find themselves stranded a hundred miles from the main human settlement on Titan, the United States-ran Nivia, otherwise known as the City of Snow, on the far side of the Mountains of the Damned.
 Tim Vick decides that they should try to reach Nivia, since the wind recently shifted and will be at their backs for the next eight days.

 Three days into their trek, Diane collapses.
 In desperation, Tim drags her into an ice-ant nest.
 The air in the nest is above freezing, and the ice-ants ignore them since they find the Vicks' foam-rubber clothing inedible.
 Tim wakes the next morning to find that the ice-ants have eaten away the leather bag holding their flame-orchids, and all but one of them have been washed away into the depths of the subterranean ice-ant hive.
 The eclipse slowly begins, and when the sun sets that night, Tim knows he won't see it again for four days.
 The temperature drops past a hundred below that night, and only rises to seventy below the next day.